Agentic AI Statistics 2026: Adoption, ROI, and Market Size

 What percentage of enterprises use AI agents in 2026?

 Adoption is broad but production is narrow.
-Gartner expects 40% of enterprise applications to embed task-specific agents by the end of 2026 (up from under 5% in 2025), and about 23% of organizations are scaling agents — but only roughly 31% have an agent actually running in production, and an estimated 88% of pilots never get there.
+Gartner expects 40% of enterprise applications to embed task-specific agents by the end of 2026 (up from under 5% in 2025), and about 23% of organizations are scaling agents.
+But just 15% of IT application leaders are even considering, piloting, or deploying fully autonomous agents, and IDC found 88% of AI proofs-of-concept never reach widescale deployment.

 What is the ROI of AI agents?